Dice tower: Usage

-The dice are dropped into the top of the tower and bounce off of several interior ramps before emerging from an opening at the base of the tower.
-Some dice towers include a walled off area for the dice to land in so that they are not scattered across the table.
+The dice are dropped into the top of the tower and bounce off several interior ramps before emerging from an opening at the base of the tower.
+Some dice towers include a walled-off area for the dice to land in so that they are not scattered across the table.
 Players who find hand-rolling dice difficult may also utilize dice towers.

 In tournament backgammon, a dice tower, often referred to as a dice tumbler, is commonly used to ensure fairness by reducing the possibility of a player's intentional influence on the roll.

 In tabletop role-playing games, a dice tower may have the additional purpose of allowing the players to roll dice, while only the gamemaster can see the result of the roll.
 This is sometimes called a "blind roll" and is useful in cases where a player character must make a dice roll for an action, without knowing whether they succeed or not.
 A blind roll can be facilitated by positioning the dice tower in such a way that players can drop the dice into the tower, but the dice landing area is hidden from view, for example behind a GM screen.